Virtua Fighter Crossroads: Development

 Yamada asserted that the core of the new Virtua Fighter would be bridging the gap between innovation and reality, citing the fact that the technological disparity between arcade machines and home consoles, and the experiences provided on both platforms, had closed significantly since the series' latest entries at the time.
 He also reflected on the fact with regards to reality, the team hoped to honor Virtua Fighter's origins as a product in an era where the Kung fu film genre was immensely popular, likening the series to the fighting game equivalent of K-1 kickboxing where Street Fighter was more analogous to professional wrestling, and respecting the series' core tenets of realistic movement, a lack of characters with projectile-based attacks, and the importance of spacing between players in combat.
 Unlike previous entries, the new Virtua Fighter game is being designed first for home consoles and PC, and the developers stated their intention to capitalize on prioritizing such platforms by expanding single-player options that were previously dismissed from consideration due to the series' focus on arcades, such as a full story mode or elements thereof.
 The Virtua Fighter 5 R.E.V.O.
 World Stage update will introduce a namesake single-player campaign mode, laying the foundation for more substantial offline content in the series going forward.

-In a subsequent interview at Evolution Championship Series (EVO) 2025, Yamada stressed the importance of expanding the cast of characters while also reimagining the legacy fighters, citing Akira's redesign and the importance of injecting the cast with a sense of reality that evolves them past their classic incarnations.
-The mindset of evolving past the constraints of the previous series extends to how they thought about the controls and mechanics, wishing to emulate the original games' simplistic scheme of three buttons for punching, kicking and blocking with no complicated systems attached, and prioritizing the accessibility of the game to wider audiences while retaining familiarity for legacy players.
+In a subsequent interview at Evolution Championship Series (EVO) 2025, Yamada stressed the importance of expanding the cast of characters while also reimagining the older fighters, citing Akira's redesign and the importance of injecting the cast with a sense of reality that evolves them past their classic incarnations.
+The mindset of evolving past the constraints of the previous series extends to how they thought about the controls and mechanics, wishing to emulate the original games' simplistic scheme of three buttons for punching, kicking and blocking with no complicated systems attached, and prioritizing the accessibility of the game to wider audiences while retaining familiarity for older players.
 As of August 2025, Yamada claimed that the combat system for the game was "70% there" with regards to aligning with the final product.